 Reassigned time may be granted for program development, special projects, research, approved graduate study, and administrative assignments, provided the teaching load could otherwise be handled within existing budgetary and personnel limitations.
-When the workload of committee assignments or research is uncommonly high, a compensating reduction in teaching load may be granted upon recommendation of the School Dean or Department Chair and the approval of the Provost.
+When the workload of committee assignments or research is uncommonly high, a compensating reduction in teaching load may be granted upon recommendation of the dean and the approval of the provost.
 Faculty seeking reassigned time should refer to the Faculty Instructional Course Release Policy.